CWBudde/cordova-plugin-smtp-client/doc/attachments.md

-# What should the format of the Base64 string be?
+# What does the Data URI format using Base64 string look like?

-## on iOS devices
+## On iOS devices

 Your full base64 string must look like the following: